 Nuria Gimenez Comas is a prolific composer who lives in France and works on both sides of the Franco-Spanish border.
 Born in Girona, Catalonia, Nuria Gimenez Comas trained in piano and written and electroacoustic composition in France, at the Bordeaux Conservatoire, and in Geneva, at the Haute Ecole de Musique.
 She also studied mathematics and new technologies at Ircam in Paris and the ZKM in Karlsruhe, Germany.

-It is from Lyon, where she lives, that she tells us about her taste for the springs of electronics, poetry and literature, writing for the theatre and sound space...
+From Lyon, where she lives, she tells us about her taste for electronics, poetry and literature, writing for theater and sound space...

 You are totally committed to the world of software and mixed works, which combine instrumental writing and electronic devices.
 You also speak of a very strong relationship with drawing in your scores.